 Kladská Peat Bog

-One of the most beautiful places in the Cheb region is the Kladská Lake and Hunting Lodge, located in the centre of the most valuable territory of the Slavovský Forest Protected Landscape Area.
+One of the most beautiful places in the Cheb District is Kladská Lake and its Hunting Lodge, located in one of the most significant locations within the Slavovský Forest Protected Landscape Area.

-From the former hunting lodge of Prince Schönburg-Waldenburg, in the midst of peaceful spruce forests, a newly repaired educational trail leads along wooden walkway beside the romantic waterside.
-The trail features the Kladská Peat Bog national natural reservation, Tajga, with abundant flora and fauna.
+From the former hunting lodge built by Prince Schönburg-Waldenburg, in the midst of peaceful spruce forests, an educational nature trail leads along wooden walkways which skirt an idyllic lake.
+The trail passes through the Kladská Peat Bog nature reserve with its abundant flora and fauna.

 Visitors can also see the neighbouring Kyselé Jezero with one of the most acidic drainage areas in Europe as well as a park containing the crypt the hunting lodge's founder and stylish buildings and forest gardens.

-To Kladská you can get by foot, bike, bus or car.
+You can reach Kladská by foot, bike, bus or car.

 This trail has been in operation since September 1977.
-The trail begins from the road connecting Kladská and Prameny (250 meters from the Kladská hunting lodge, towards Prameny) and the entire length of the trail is 1.6 km.
+The walkway begins at the road connecting Kladská and Prameny (250 meters from the Kladská hunting lodge, heading towards Prameny) and the entire length of the trail is 1.6km.
 There are plenty of rest areas and lookout spots along the way.
 The end of the trail is equipped with a handicapped-accessible ramp for wheelchairs.
 The walk along the trail requires no special clothing and is not difficult.

 A stroll through Kladská

 Pure and practically undisturbed nature – this is the countryside around Mariánské Lázně, Lázně Kynžvart, Kladská, Prameny, and the wider surroundings.
-The area within the Slavkovský Forest Protected Landscape Area has plenty to offer its visitors.
-Deep forests full of beautiful nooks and evergreen trees with boughs reaching to the ground surrounding you from all sides.
+This area within the Slavkovský Forest Protected Landscape Area has plenty to offer visitors.
+Deep forests full of beautiful spots and evergreen trees with boughs reaching to the ground surround you on all sides.

 History of Kladská